Benjamin-Lee/DNAvisualization.org/paper/response.md

 > Include a short description for each of the 5 visualization methods used /referenced rather than bunching all refs to a single sentence.
 > Why were these chosen over some of the other methods referenced.

-The reason for the inclusion of these specific methods has been clarified as being those implemented in the previously published `Squiggle` package:
+The reason for the inclusion of these specific methods has been clarified as being those implemented in the previously published `Squiggle` package: "A user first selects one or more visualization methods from the five currently implemented by the `Squiggle` package".

 > Just a thought - when looking at a zoomed region, it would be nice to jump to another visualization method of the same x-axis region.
 The zoom out function is nice.